nixworks/public/news/2008/06/19/a-report-reveals-sailors-onboard-the-submarine-hmcs-chicoutimi-during-a-2004-fire-may-develop-serious-health-problems-as-a-result.md

 ### [2008-06-19](/news/2008/06/19/index.md)

-#  A report reveals sailors onboard the submarine HMCS ''Chicoutimi'' during a 2004 fire may develop serious health problems as a result.
+#  A report reveals sailors onboard the submarine HMCS "Chicoutimi" during a 2004 fire may develop serious health problems as a result.